Connect with others who understand.

 Newer types of anticoagulants don’t require this process.
 Your doctor may recommend follow-up visits to ask you about potential side effects, but you won’t usually need to undergo regular blood tests to use these medications.

-3. Seek Emergency Medical Care if You Think You Have a Blood Clot
+3. You’ll Need To Seek Emergency Medical Care if You Think You Have a Blood Clot

 Blood clotting problems can be life-threatening for those with PNH.
 Blood clots can form in locations like the liver or a limb.
 They may also develop in one location and then travel throughout the body until they create a thromboembolism (blockage of blood flow in a different part of the body).